Kate Silverton

-Kate Silverton (born 4 August 1970) is an English journalist.
+Kate Silverton (born 4 August 1970) is an English child therapist.
 She formerly worked as a broadcaster and newsreader for the BBC.
 Silverton was a regular presenter of BBC News at One and BBC Weekend News, as well as making occasional appearances on the BBC News Channel and BBC World News.
 In 2018 she participated in series 16 of BBC's Strictly Come Dancing, where she was paired with professional dancer Aljaž Škorjanec and finished in 8th place.

-As of 2022, Silverton is currently training to be a children's counsellor.
+In 2023 she became a qualified child therapist and stated the following year that she had been able to overcome decades of distress due to being sexually abused as a child.

 Early life and education

-Silverton was born in Waltham Abbey in Essex, England, the daughter of Terry Silverton, a black-cab driver-turned-registered hypnotherapist and Patricia Silverton.
-Silverton has two sisters, Claire and Amy.
-Silverton attended West Hatch High School in Chigwell, Essex, where she was a junior swimming champion.
+Silverton was born in Waltham Abbey in Essex, England, the daughter of Terence "Terry" Silverton, a black-cab driver-turned-registered hypnotherapist and Patricia Silverton.
+Silverton has two sisters.
+Silverton attended West Hatch High School in Chigwell, Essex, where she was Head Girl and a junior swimming champion.
 She also competed in the triathlon.
 She was a Girl Guide and gained the Queen's Guide Award.

-Silverton graduated from St. Cuthbert's Society, a college at Durham University with a Bachelor of Science degree in Psychology, having previously studied Arabic and Middle Eastern history for a year.
+Silverton graduated from St Cuthbert's Society, a college at Durham University with a Bachelor of Science degree in psychology, having previously studied Arabic and Middle Eastern History for a year.